Eddie-Carrizales/Tipper-IOS-App/README.md

 * [✅] When any of the totals is not a calculation they both automatically revert back to zero to avoid user confusion
 * [✅] Added user defaults saving capability to the theme color and the currency symbol chosen by the user, this setting will prevail even after app restart

-Additional features to be implemented:

-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 ## Video Walkthrough

 Here's a walkthrough/Demo of the App: